uabrc/uabrc.github.io/docs/data_management/tutorial/globus_group_tutorial.md

     ![!GCP Icon in Windows system tray.](./images/gg-gcp-install/win/009-system-tray-icon.png)

-Continue on with [How Do I Share Specific Folders Using Globus Connect Personal?](#how-do-i-share-specific-folders-using-globus-connect-personal) or return to the [Top of the Page](#globus-tutorials-for-research-groups).
+Continue on with [How Do I Choose Specific Folders Using Globus Connect Personal?](#how-do-i-choose-specific-folders-to-share-through-globus-connect-personal) or return to the [Top of the Page](#globus-tutorials-for-research-groups).

 ### Installing GCP On MacOS